TranslationalML/tml-ctp/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the [License](./LICENSE) for the specific language governing permissions and limitations under the License.

+### Test Data License

+The DICOM series files used for testing in this project are generated from the [PACSMAN_data](https://github.com/TranslationalML/PACSMAN_data) library.

+These files are distributed under the **Creative Commons Attribution 4.0 International (CC BY 4.0) License**.
+For more information, please refer to the [test data README](tests/data/README.md) and the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).